Home > States > Health insurance in Michigan

 How many people are insured through Michigan's Marketplace?

-More than 322,000 people enrolled in private health coverage through the Michigan exchange during the open enrollment period for 2023 coverage.9 This was the highest enrollment through Michigan’s exchange since 2017.
+418,100 people enrolled in private health plans through the Michigan Exchange/Marketplace during the open enrollment period for 2024 coverage.18

 What health insurance resources are available to Michigan residents?